1.8.11. Provisions, Contingent Liabilities and Contingent Assets

 B. Liquidity risk

 Market risk is the risk of loss of future earnings, fair values or future cash flows that may result from adverse changes in market rates and prices (such as interest rates, foreign currency exchange rates) or in the price of market risk-sensitive instruments as a result of such adverse changes in market rates and prices.
-Market risk is attributable to all market risk-sensitive financial instruments, all foreign currency receivables and payables and all short term and long-term debt.
+Market risk is attributable to all market risk- sensitive financial instruments, all foreign currency receivables and payables and all short term and long-term debt.
 The Company is exposed to market risk primarily related to foreign exchange rate risk, interest rate risk and the market value of its investments.
-Thus, the Company's exposure to market risk is a function of investing and borrowing activities and revenue generating and operating activities in foreign currencies.

 (i) Currency risk

-The fluctuation in foreign currency exchange rates may have potential impact on the profit and loss account, where any transaction references more than one currency or where assets/liabilities are denominated in a currency other than the functional currency of the entity.
+The fluctuation in foreign currency exchange rates may have potential impact on the statement of profit and loss, where any transaction references more than one currency or where assets/ liabilities are denominated in a currency other than the functional currency of the entity.

 Considering the countries and economic environment in which the Company operates, its operations are subject to risks arising from fluctuations in exchange rates in those countries.
-The risks primarily relate to fluctuations in U.S. dollar against the respective functional currencies of the company.
+The risks primarily relate to fluctuations in U.S. dollar against the functional currency of the company.

 The Company does not account for any fixed-rate financial assets or financial liabilities at fair value through profit or loss, therefore, a change in interest rates at the reporting date would not affect profit or loss for any of these fixed interest bearing financial instruments.